29+ Essential Search Engine Statistics

 4. Since 2016, Yahoo’s search desktop traffic share has dropped by 4.99%.

 While Google reaches new heights, search engine statistics show that the Yahoo market share plummets.
 From 7.44% of the US market share in 2016, it dropped to 2.45% in 2019.
-And despite that result, Yahoo still remains as one of the top search engines in the US, ranking #4 on the desktop search market share.
-In 2019 alone, Yahoo’s mobile traffic dropped by 1.59%.
+Despite that drop, Yahoo still remains one of the top search engines in the US, ranking #4 on the desktop search market share.
+Although the decreased mobile traffic by 1.59% has automatically pushed it from the 2nd to the 3rd position giving way to Baidu.

 The list with the most popular search engines would be incomplete without China’s Baidu.
-Search engine stats indicate that the platform is also used in the US, where it holds 1.37% of the market share.
-Other countries where Baidu is popular such include Taiwan (0.79%), Hong Kong (0.64%), and The Republic of Korea (0.23%)
+Search engine stats indicate that the platform is also used in the US, where it holds 1.6% of the market share.
+Other countries where Baidu is popular include Japan (1.6%), Taiwan (0.03%), and Hong Kong (0.68%).

 6. DuckDuckGo produced a more significant share of mobile organic search (65%) visits compared to Google (64%) in 2019.